-For more information on the classification rules specific to Powerlifting, see IPC Powerlifting's website.
+For more information on the classification rules specific to Judo, see the the International Blind Sports Federation's website.

 DIRECTORY

 Rio 2016 Organising Committee for the Olympic and Paralympic Games

 Rio de Janeiro won the right to stage the Games of the XXXI Olympiad on 2 October 2009.
 The Rio 2016 Organising Committee for the Olympic and Paralympic Games (Rio 2016) is a private, not-for-profit sports association formed by the Brazilian Sports Federations, Brazilian Olympic Committee (COB) and Brazilian Paralympic Committee (CPB).
 It was assigned this mission by the International Olympic Committee (IOC) and International Paralympic Committee (IPC) and must follow their guidance, the Host City Contract, the Olympic Charter, the IPC Handbook, World Anti-Doping Agency (WADA) regulations and Brazilian law.